The Karen Hill Tribe - History and Culture

 1 – The S’gaw Karen who call themselves and other related subgroups Pga-gan Yaw (Pakayor).

-3 – The Pa’O or Taungthu who are also known as Black Karen.
-They not only speak a different language but the women dress differently from the Pwo and S’Gaw Karen.
+3 – The Pa’O or Taungthu are also known as Black Karen.
+They speak a different language, but the women dress differently from the Pwo and S’Gaw Karen.
 They wear a piece of textile wrapped as a turban on their head.
-Not many people know this but there is a Pa’O temple in Chiang Mai: Wat Nong Kham on Chiang Moi road.
+Not many people know this, but there is a Pa’O temple in Chiang Mai: Wat Nong Kham on Chiang Moi road.
 The Pa’O also participate in festival parades such as the Songkran parade.

 S’gaw Karen Language

 Goodbye(come back again)

 In Ban Mae Klang Luang, there is a primary school with 40 pupils which I visited.
 At this school, they only teach the Thai language.
 My impression is that children only learn to speak the S’gaw Karen language at home.
 They don’t read to read and write.
 Very few people are still able to read and write in the village, which will only become less and less.

 This is an 8mm film featuring Karen people and elephants from the YouTube channel of Michael Rogge, Dutch photographer, filmmaker, and videographer.
 Michael added the sound as it was a silent film.
 This film dates back to 1962.
 We don’t know who shot this film.

 The Karen hill tribe is the largest of the minority groups.
 Missionaries have been very active and persuaded many Karen to become Christian.
 Some Karen, though, still practice animism.
 Much of Karen hill tribe life is dictated by the spirits.
 The most important is the “Lord of Land and Water,” who controls the land’s productivity and calls upon the rice spirit to grow.